Peace churches

 In addition to the Schwarzenau Brethren and Mennonites, other Anabaptist Christian fellowships, such as the Hutterian Brethren, River Brethren, Apostolic Christian Church and Bruderhof teach pacifism as well.

 This phrase has been used since the first conference of the peace churches in Kansas in 1935.

 The definition of "peace churches" is sometimes expanded to include Christadelphians (from 1863) and others who did not participate in the conference of the "historic peace churches" in Kansas in 1935.

 The peace churches agree that Jesus advocated nonviolence.
-In the Gospels Jesus explicitly taught his followers not to kill, but rather to love, bless, and pray for those who make themselves to be your enemy.
-He taught that if struck we should not physically strike back, but rather turn the other cheek.
-He told Peter to put away his sword.
-He explained that his Kingdom is spiritual, not earthly; therefore members of the Kingdom of God will live by spiritual principles, primarily Love.
-He told Pilate that his Kingdom is not earthly, therefore his followers do not use earthly weapons to fight.
-The weapons of our warfare are to be Love and Prayer.
-The Epistles and the Early Church continued this teaching, instructing that we should be willing to suffer as Jesus did rather than do evil to anyone.
-In the Plain Peace Churches today, no one in the military is accepted as a member, due to their divided loyalties.
-Stepping in between those who are being attacked and their attacker has been a long-practiced principle.
-Some believers have given themselves to serve a sentence of punishment, banishment, or death to deliver those who are weaker or younger.
-Jesus' suffering love and unwillingness to use force on others is their example in all things.

 Whether physical force can ever be justified in defending oneself is controversial.
 Most believers adhere strictly to a moral attitude of nonresistance in the face of violence.
 These churches generally concur that violence on behalf of nations and their governments is contrary to Christian morality, but agree that the teachings of Jesus were to explain the principles of the Kingdom of God rather than and contrasted with the ways of any earthly government.